This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 -

-Visit http://localhost:8082/search/byPath?path=blog/entry.html in your web browser.
-Observe that the entry for
+Visit http://localhost:8082/search/path?path=blog/entry.html in your web browser.

 blog/entry.html